golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.md

 ## Downloading the dataset

 The next thing we'll do is download a dataset of light curves that include cases both with and without transiting planets.
 To do this, run the example script at `scripts/download_data.py`.
-For now, don't worry about how each part of the code works.
+For now, we won't worry about how this code works, we'll just get the data.
 You can run the script with

 ```sh
 python scripts/download_data.py